How to Check Plugins and Themes for Updates

 Here’s what we’ll cover:

-The Importance of Plugin and Theme Updates
+The Importance of Checking Plugins and Themes for Updates

 Plugins and themes have played an increasingly important role as WordPress has evolved over the years.
 Today, there are thousands of themes WordPress users can choose from as they lay the foundation for their websites.